 Most people think you need a massive generator to camp in comfort.
-Truth is, a smart, manageable power station can make all the difference – especially if you’re in the UK, where rain, wind and muddy fields can turn a “simple trip” into an adventure.
+Truth is, a smart, manageable power station can make all the difference – especially if you’re in the UK, where rain, wind, and muddy fields can turn a “simple trip” into an adventure.

 I’ve camped everywhere from the windy coasts of North Wales to woodland festival clearings, and if there’s one lesson I’ve learned, it’s this: Never underestimate the value of steady, safe power off-grid.
-Let’s see if the Bluetti EB70 is the bit of kit that finally ticks all the boxes for real campers.

 What’s in the Box?